EDsteve/ELOC_2_Raven/README.md

 - Display WAV and CSV file counts for each subfolder
 - Select one or more subfolders for processing
 - One-click selection of all folders containing CSV files
+- Drag and drop support for folders and files from Windows Explorer
 - Adjustable time offset and audio segment length parameters
 - Background processing with status updates
 - Creates Raven Selection Tables and extracts audio segments